sbcguard/NodeJS_Project_2/README.md

    Use the credentials created during signup to log in.
 The application will handle authentication and redirect you based on your role.

+### Logging

+Winston is used for logging login and signup attempts.
+Logs are written to files in the '/public/logs' directory:

+- `stdoutYYYY-MM-DD.log`: General Logs
+- `stderrYYYY-MM-DD.log`: Error Logs

 ### Project Structure

 - `src/`
   - `controllers/`: Contains the controller functions for handling signup and login.
   - `exceptions/`: Custom exception classes for error handling.
+  - `logger/`: Winston logging of application errors and access attempts.
   - `middleware/`: Middleware functions for authentication and role checking.
   - `routes/`: Express routes for authentication and other resources.
   - `schema/`: Prisma schema and Zod validation schemas.
 - `public/`: HTML files for sample login and signup pages.
 - `.env`: Environment variables.
-- `prisma/`: Prisma configuration and migrations.
+- `prisma/`: Prisma configuration, migrations, and seed script.